 If you confirm that the reason for not reading much current is due to there not being much load operating, increase the load.
 If the load cannot yet be increased because it is not yet operational, you will not be able to continue with this test.
-Instead, if your CTS are located on the "Line" side, call the manufacturer for how to perform a less comprehensive "No load" test described in section 4.4 to perform a less comprehensive "No load" test described in section 4.4 to apply load before proceeding.
+Instead, if your CTS are located on the "Line" side, call the manufacturer for how to perform a less comprehensive "No load" test described in section 4.4 to perform a less comprehensive "No load" test.
+If your CTs are positioned on the "Load" side, you will need to apply load before proceeding.